liodali/osm_flutter/README.md

 ### Interfaces:
 * OSMMixinObserver :
+> contain listener methods to get event from native map view like when mapIsReady,mapRestored

+> you should add ths line `controller.addObserver(this);` in initState

 > override mapIsReady to implement your own logic after initialisation of the map

 > `mapIsReady` will replace `listenerMapIsReady`